wohaco/despace/kennedy.md

 > <small>*Terms:* **Kennedy** — English term with no analogues in Russian. **Кеннеди** — literal translation to Russian.</small>

 **The John F. Kennedy Space Center** (**KSC**, originally known as the **NASA Launch Operations Center**), located in Merritt Island, Florida, is one of ten National Aeronautics and Space Administrationfield centers.
-Since December 1968, KSC has been NASA's primary launch center of human spaceflight.
+Since December 1968, KSC has been NASA’s primary launch center of human spaceflight.
 KSC is adjacent to [Cape Canaveral Air Force Station](canaveral.md).

 At the moment, only 9 % of the area of the cosmodrome is used for its intended purpose, the rest of the territory is a wildlife reserve.